Noldyman/everybody-codes/README.md

 ## Install dependencies

-Before you start, make sure to install all the dependencies.
-Assuming Node.js is installed, run the following command from the root directory:
+Before you start, make sure to use the right Node.js version and install the required dependencies.
+Assuming [node version manager (nvm)](https://github.com/nvm-sh/nvm) is installed, run the following commands from the root directory:

+`nvm use`

-`npm install`
+`npm run inst`

 ## API